Proven Personal Injury Advocates. Competent Condemnation Lawyers Obtaining Justice On Behalf of Victims Throughout North Carolina

 Truck Accidents Require Extensive Investigation

-To build a strong case, you need more than eyewitness testimony.
+To build a strong claim, you need more than eyewitness testimony.
 Accidents happen quickly, often at night or when it’s raining.
 Witnesses rarely get the complete picture of how an accident happened.

 You need unbiased investigators to thoroughly and efficiently gather physical evidence from the scene and to carefully inspect the vehicles that were involved in the accident.
 Skid marks need to be photographed and carefully measured before heavy rains cause them to fade.